cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 As described earlier, a platform for cloud-native computing offers and composes capabilities and services from many supporting providers.
-These providers may be other teams within the same enterprise or third parties like "cloud" service providers.
+These providers may be other teams within the same enterprise or third parties like cloud service providers.
 Platforms enable use of the capabilities and services from these providers by wrapping them with consistent web portals, documentation, code templates, and programmable APIs and tools.